b02902063/language-learning-with-screenshot/README.md

 pip install -r requirements.txt
 ```

-Set the `OPENAI_API_KEY` environment variable before running the application.

 ## Running

 ```bash
 python main.py
 ```

+At startup a login dialog prompts for your OpenAI API key.
+Enable "Remember API Key" if you want it stored locally for the next run.

-The UI will appear with options to choose your language, level and process.
+The main window then appears with options to choose your language, level and process.
 After capturing a screenshot, the analysis results are shown in a text box and can be filtered with the slider.